Guillermo Quiróz: Baltimore Orioles

 On December 3, 2007, Quiróz signed a one-year major league contract with the Baltimore Orioles.
 He spent the 2008 season as the backup to catcher Ramón Hernández.
 He was invited to spring training and expected to compete for the backup catcher position at the start of the 2009 season, but was released on March 21.

-Second stint with Mariners
+Seattle Mariners (second stint)

-In April 2009, Quiróz signed a minor league deal with the Seattle Mariners.
-On May 14, 2009, he was assigned to the Double-A West Tenn Diamond Jaxx from the Triple-A Tacoma Rainiers.
-On May 26, 2009, he was called up from West Tenn to the Seattle Mariners.
-On June 19, 2009, Quiróz was designated for assignment.
-He was later re-signed to a minor league deal in February 2010.
-Quiróz refused an assignment to the Rainiers at the end of the season and became a free agent on November 3, 2010.
+On April 27, 2009, Quiróz signed a minor league contract with the Seattle Mariners.
+On May 14, he was assigned to the Double-A West Tenn Diamond Jaxx from the Triple-A Tacoma Rainiers.
+On May 26, Quiroz was called up from West Tenn to the Seattle Mariners.
+On June 19, Quiróz was designated for assignment by the Mariners.

+Quiroz was later re-signed to a minor league contract on February 9, 2010.
+Quiróz refused an assignment to the Rainiers at the end of the season and became a free agent on November 3.